TraitForge/GitBook/TraitForger Entity/Forge Potential .md

 Forge Potential is an entities ability to forge and create new entities with players.
 The [5] digit in an entity's entropy is it's ability to forge based off of entropy.
 Each entity may have the ability to forge 0-9 times depending on its Forge Potential.

-### Can you gain merge Potential?
+### Can you gain forge Potential?

-An Entities Forge Potential is determined by the [5] digit in entropy, when forging, this number is tracked by a mapping tallying of current merges specific to tokenIds with their entropy.
+An Entities Forge Potential is determined by the [5] digit in entropy, when forging, this number is tracked by a mapping tallying of current forges specific to tokenIds with their entropy.
-Once an Entity has used all of its ForgePotential for the year it will return an error "ForgePotential limit reached, forge failed" for example.
+Once an Entity has used all of its Forge Potential it will return an error "ForgePotential limit reached, forge failed" for example.
 This is effectively rendering the Entity infertile for a period of time.
-To regain the lost ForgePotential a player must simply wait 1 year.
-The game has intergrated a timestamp from mint that will reset the mapping count back to the [5] digit entropy number once 1 year has been passed in blocks.
+To regain the lost Forge Potential a player must simply wait 1 year.
+The game has a timestamp from mint that will reset the mapping count back to the [5] digit entropy number once 1 year has been passed in blocks.
 The function resposible for this is "_resetBreedingCountIfNeeded".

 ### entropy: 123456
 ```